andreipope/twelvelabs-documentation/docs/quickstart.md

     - Line 5 shows the ID of your index
   :::

-  For details about the possible statuses, see the `Indexes/Tasks` <!--TODO: Add link--> page.
+  For details about the possible statuses, see the [Indexes/Tasks](/api-reference/indexes-tasks) page.

 ## Make a Search Request

-When the API service has finished indexing the video, it can be searched by using the `search` <!-- TODO: Add link--> endpoint.
+When the API service has finished indexing the video, it can be searched by using the [search](/api-reference/search) endpoint.

 1. Define the `search` endpoint: